qiskit-community/qiskit-textbook/documentation/ch-prerequisites/python-and-jupyter-notebooks.rst

-If you give a function an object, and the function calls a method of that object to alter it’s state, the effect will persist.
+If you give a function an object, and the function calls a method of that object to alter its state, the effect will persist.
 So if that’s all you want to do, you don’t need to ``return`` anything.
 For example, let’s do it with the ``append`` method of a list.